mesosphere/dcos-docs-site/pages/1.7/usage/tutorials/iot_pipeline/index.md

 <li>Performs real-time analytics with the DC/OS <a href="/service-docs/spark/">Spark</a> and <a href="http://zeppelin.apache.org/">Zeppelin</a> services.</li>
 </ul>

-This tutorial demonstrates how you can build a complete load-balanced data pipeline on DC/OS in about 15 minutes!
+This tutorial demonstrates how you can build a complete IoT pipeline on DC/OS in about 15 minutes!
 You will learn:

 <ul>
 <li>How to install DC/OS services.</li>